siefca/attribute-filters/docs/USAGE.md

 [`ActiveModel::AttributeSet`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeSet)
 class.
 You can create and update sets freely and store in them wherever you want.

-For your convenience there are also globally created `AttributeSet` instances bound to your models (at the class-level).
-The binding is materialized using the global hash of these sets.
+For your convenience Attribute Filters also provides globally created attribute sets that are bound to your models (at the class-level).
+The binding is realized simply by using the hash of all these sets.
 The attribute sets assigned to models are stored as
 [class instance variable](http://blog.codegram.com/2011/4/understanding-class-instance-variables-in-ruby).

-**You cannot and should not interact with that storage directly** but by using dedicated class methods that are available in your models.
+**You should interact with the global sets using dedicated DSL keywords** that are available in your models.
 These methods will allow you to read or write some data from/to global attribute sets.

 Attribute Filters are using `AttributeSet` instances not just to store internal data but also to interact with other parts of a program.
-So whenever there is a method that returns a set of attributes or even a set of set names, the returned value will probably be an instance of the class `AttributeSet`.
+So whenever there is a method that returns a set of attributes or even a set of set names, the returned value will probably be an instance of the `AttributeSet` class.

 Note that when sets are returned the convention is that:

   * **attribute names are strings**
   * **set names are symbols**
+  * **annotations are hashes** attached to attribute names (strings)
+  * **annotation keys are symbols**

-Also note that once you create a set that is bound to your model you cannot remove elements from it and any query returning its contents will give you a copy.
-That's because **model-bound attribute sets should be considered a part of the interface** that does not change runtime.
+Once you create some set that is bound to your model (there is a class method `attribute_set` for it) you cannot remove elements from it.
+Moreover, any query returning its contents will always give you the deep copy.
+Such a separation is a consequence of the idea that **the model-bound attribute sets should be a part of the interface**, which shouldn't change at runtime.
+This approach enforces the declarative design (which is very concise and clear as you read the code).

-### Defining the attribute sets ###
+### Defining the model-level attribute sets ###

 First thing that should be done when using the Attribute Filters is defining the sets of attributes in models.

-You can also create local sets (using `ActiveModel::AttributeSet.new`) or a local sets with extra syntactic sugar (using `ActiveModel::AttributeSet.new`) but in real-life scenarios you should first create some model-bound sets that can be later used by filters and by your own methods.
+You can also create local sets (using `ActiveModel::AttributeSet.new`) or a local sets with extra syntactic sugar (using `ActiveModel::AttributeSet::Query.new`) but in real-life scenarios you will use model-bound sets that can be later used by common filters and by your own methods.

 #### `attribute_set(set_name => attr_names)` ####